bilogub/searchin/README.md

 -----
 Tests were written with [Jasmine testing framework](http://pivotal.github.com/jasmine/) and reside in `spec` folder.

-To run tests you need to open `spec/specrunner.html` file in your browser.
+To run tests you need to open `spec/specrunner.html` file in your Firefox browser([Chrome isn't supported](https://github.com/velesin/jasmine-jquery#cross-domain-policy-problems-under-chrome)).

 If you found a bug please [create an issue](https://github.com/bilogub/searchin/issues/new)